Torts on the California Bar Exam

 - Licensee (e.g., a social guest): the premises possessor must warn or make safe all concealed dangers that the premises possessor knows of.

-- Negligence per se: A plaintiff may sue under a theory of negligence per se when it can show that (1) the defendant violated a statute without excuse, (2) the plaintiff was in the class of people the statute aimed to protect, and (3) the plaintiff received the injury that the statute aimed to prevent.
-This establishes duty and breach.
+- Negligence per se: A plaintiff may sue under a theory of negligence per se when the plaintiff can show that (1) the defendant violated a statute without excuse, (2) the plaintiff was in the class of people the statute aimed to protect, and (3) the plaintiff received the injury that the statute aimed to prevent.
+If the plaintiff can show these factors, he has established duty and breach (but still must prove causation and harm).

 - Products liability: Products liability occasionally is tested.
-Design defects are the most common.
+Design defect is the most commonly tested topic.
 In a design defect case, the product came out exactly as the manufacturer intended.
 However, there is an alternative design that is safer, practical, and cost-effective.

-3. Be aware of the approach you should use for highly tested Torts topics.
+3. Be aware of how to approach highly tested Torts topics.

-If you look over past Torts questions, you will see some patterns.
+If you look over past Torts essay questions, you will see some patterns.

-- In an essay question where negligence is an issue, you should mention the following defenses in your answer: contributory negligence, assumption of risk, and comparative negligence.
-You can note that contributory negligence is an old common law doctrine that states have moved away from applying.
-But still mention it!
+- When addressing a negligence issue, mention defenses to negligence in your answer.
+These are contributory negligence, assumption of risk, and comparative negligence.
+Although contributory negligence is a common law doctrine that most states have moved abolished, you should still mention it!

-- In an essay answer on products liability, you should analyze both strict products liability and negligent products liability (e.g., discuss duty, breach, cause, and harm).
-Many students only discuss strict products liability but you will get points for mentioning negligent products liability as well!
+- When addressing a products liability issue, you should analyze both strict products liability and negligent products liability (e.g., discuss duty, breach, cause, and harm).
+Although many students discuss only strict products liability, you can earn additional points for mentioning negligent products liability as well!

-Getting down a general approach for what the Examiners expect to see when certain issues are tested will help maximize your score on a Torts question.
+Having a general approach for what the examiners expect to see when certain issues are tested will help maximize your score on a Torts essay question.

 Negligence is the most tested topic in Torts on the California Bar Exam essay portion.
-It is also the most tested topic on the MBE portion of the bar exam (with 12–13 questions covering negligence!).
+It is also the most tested topic on the MBE portion of the bar exam (with 12 to 13 multiple-choice questions covering negligence!).
 So, focus a lot of study time on negligence.
-If you happen to see an essay question on negligence, you will pick up a lot of points because you will get credit for that and for the 12–13 MBE questions that will assuredly be scored questions on the MBE!
-Dedicating a lot of time to making sure you have mastered negligence is a key way to study efficiently for the bar exam.
+If you have an essay question on negligence, you can earn a lot of points because you can apply that knowledge additionally to the 12 to 13 MBE negligence questions.
+Dedicating a lot of time to making sure you have mastered negligence is a key way to study efficiently for the California Bar Exam.

-The best way to get good at Torts questions is to practice essays.
-This will help you become acquainted with how Torts is tested (including crossover essays).
-And, it will help you master the highly tested issues.
+The best way to get good at Torts essay questions is to practice writing answers to essays.
+This will help you become acquainted with how Torts is tested and will help you to master the highly tested issues.

 Here are a few essay questions with student answers that we recommend you practice to get exposed to some highly tested topics in Torts essay questions: